 - Take your gas and electricity final meter readings and leave any meter keys in the meter before leaving.
 Advise your gas and electricity supplier that you are moving and please let us have the details of who that is

 - Leave window keys in the home

 - Remove any rubbish and furniture, including cookers, fridges and freezers, and any items in the garden, loft, bin store, store cupboards, garage or outbuildings.
-Please let us know if you are having problems in doing this to enable us to support you.

 - Turn off your water supply – the stop tap is usually found in your kitchen but let us know if you need a hand figuring out where it is

 - Leave any gas and electrical appliances which we supplied in a safe condition